GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains

 Our curated GRE30K consists of two sub-datasets: GRE30K-CoT, which contains format-standardized CoT content and answers refined through annotator filtering, and GRE30K-Judge, which comprises reasoning chain judgment tasks constructed through regular expression matching.
 GRE30k-CoT serves as a cold start dataset to establish basic reasoning capabilities of the base model.
-Then, we need to apply two-stage Group Relative Policy Optimization (GRPO) ~\cite{guo2025deepseek,shao2024deepseekmath} on a GRE30K-Judge and seed questions to enhance the model’s reasoning capability.
+Then, we need to apply two-stage Group Relative Policy Optimization (GRPO) ~\cite{DeepSeek-R1,deepseekmath} on a GRE30K-Judge and seed questions to enhance the model’s reasoning capability.

 Furthermore, to rigorously assess models' ability to leverage geographical visual cues for geo-localization and evaluate the quality of their reasoning chains, we develop a benchmark named \textbf{G}eo \textbf{R}eason \textbf{E}valuation Benchmark (\textbf{GREval-Bench}).
 Specifically, we design an automated pipeline to filter images containing geographical indicators and provide each image with a corpus of explicit and implicit geographical identifiers along with high-quality CoT annotations.
 We summarize the key contributions of our work as follows: